-[Interview] EU should not play 'games' with military HQs, says ex-forces chief
+[Interview] Don't play EU 'games' with military HQs, Italian admiral says

 Interview

-EU should not play 'games' with military HQs, says ex-forces chief
+Don't play EU 'games' with military HQs, Italian admiral says

-Europe should not play "political games" with military HQs the way it did with EU agencies if it wants effective armed forces, Italy's former defence chief has said.
+Europe should not play "political games" with military HQs the way it did with EU agencies if it wants to have effective armed forces, Italy's former defence chief has said.

-Admiral Luigi Binelli Mantelli, who led Italy's armed forces from 2013 to 2015, spoke to EUobserver on Tuesday (24 April), one day after Spain launched its bid to take over command of an EU anti-piracy mission, Operation Atalanta, from the UK.
+Admiral Luigi Binelli Mantelli, Italy's top military commander from 2013 to 2015, spoke to EUobserver on Tuesday (24 April), one day after Spain launched its bid to take over an EU anti-piracy mission, Operation Atalanta, from the UK.

 Thank you for reading EUobserver!